Projects: How to repair guitar headstock / neck break with epoxy

 Joe White and his son James run ‘J White Guitar Workshops’, a custom guitar build and repair business just outside the English town of Aldershot, Hampshire and can boast many celebrities amongst their clientele.
 Guitars belonging to Status Quo, Stereophonics, The Rolling Stones, The Kaiser Chiefs and many more have all come in for ‘a bit of magic,’ as Joe puts it.
 The business was established in 1988 and is entirely family run.
-Joe and James are the craftsman, whilst Sue and Charlotte White look after the administration side of the business.
+Joe and James are the craftsman and know all about how to repair guitar headstock / neck breaks with epoxy, whilst Sue and Charlotte White look after the administration side of the business.

 The professional team at ‘J White Guitar Workshops’ builds and repairs a wide range of guitars and often uses the WEST SYSTEM epoxy in their day-to-day work.